 This information is retained and used in accordance with existing laws, rules, regulations, and other policies.

-Irish Guide Dogs does not collect personal information from you unless you provide it to us.
+Irish Guide Dogs for the Blind does not collect personal information from you unless you provide it to us.

-If you choose not to provide any of that information, we may not be able to fulfil your request or complete your order, but you will still be free to browse the other sections of the websites owned and administered by Irish Guide Dogs.
+If you choose not to provide any of that information, we may not be able to fulfil your request or complete your order, but you will still be free to browse the other sections of the websites owned and administered by Irish Guide Dogs for the Blind.

 This means that you can visit our site without telling us who you are, or revealing any personally identifiable information about yourself.